The Mexican American Leadership Initiative (MALI)

 The MALI is led by a Council comprised of Mexican American leaders from across the United States and shares the U.S.–Mexico Foundation’s fundamental objective of helping to strengthen Mexican civil society.
 Toward this end, the MALI mobilizes support for projects and organizations in Mexico targeted at helping at-risk youth and supporting distressed communities, in particular.
 In advancing its programs, the MALI is strengthened by the encouragement of numerous U.S. and Mexican officials, including U.S. Secretary of State Hillary Rodham Clinton, who continues to champion the importance of diaspora philanthropic partnerships.

-Secretary Clinton Delivers Remarks at the Mexican American Leadership Initiative
+WATCH: Secretary Clinton Delivers Remarks at the Mexican American Leadership Initiative:

 Past MALI meetings and events: